 We note that the credit facilities primarily taken by the corporates from the banks and other financial institutions fall under the following categories:

-- Term loan “TL” facility; which are repaid in set amortisation schedule or in bullet,
+- Term loan “TL” facility; which are repaid in set amortization schedule or in the bullet,

-- Revolving credit “RC” facility; which are used for working capital purposes, and can be drawn down (and repaid) many number of times up to the maximum facility amount,
+- Revolving credit “RC” facility; which are used for working capital purposes, and can be drawn down (and repaid) any numbers of times up to the maximum facility amount,

-- Working capital loans used for daily operations; such as overdrafts and letter of credits.
+- Working capital loans used for daily operations; such as overdrafts and letters of credit.
 Also, checkout working capital ratios

-- Structured credit facilities, such as mezzanine debt, which have both debt and equity like characteristics.
-This type of debt typically rank lower in the debt structure.
+- Structured credit facilities, such as mezzanine debt, which have both debt and equity-like characteristics.
+This type of debt typically ranks lower in the debt structure.